 UNSTACK THE SUPREME COURT FIRST

 The Supreme Court is stacked.
-We do not need to stack the Court, we need to unstack the Court.
-Unstack the Court as quickly as possible to stop the bleeding.
+We do not need to stack the Court, we need to unstack the Court by adding more Justices as soon as possible.
+Unstack the Court to stop the bleeding.
 The current reactionary group of five Republicans are crushing modern America swiftly with 5-4 opinions affecting abortions, unions, rights to sue, rights to vote, death penalty appeals and painful deaths, antitrust, overtime, government secrecy, and everything else.

 We have no choice but to stop the bleeding.
 We already know that Republicans plan to cheat to hold their illegitimate majority, so we cannot pretend that some war will escalate.
 It will anyway.
 It already has.

 Of course, we also need some sort of orderly succession rule that prevents strategic retirements in the future.
 Such plans will require extraordinary support, a Constitutional amendment, and years of lag time as the damage by the current stolen majority increases.
 We cannot afford to wait.
 Unstack the Court as soon as possible.